 6. Order supplies as needed, managing purchases, payments and reimbursements from the grant.

 7. Help develop intervention manuals and handouts.

 Perform other duties as assigned.

-Education/Experience: Bachelor’s degree (preferably in social work or psychology) and 0 to 1 year experience with clinical research or Associate’s degree in an approved biotechnology program and 0 to 2 years experience.
-Experience working with mentally ill, disadvantaged, and/or elderly population preferred.
-Knowledge of and/or experience with administering clinical assessments desirable.
+Education/Experience: Bachelor’s degree and 0 to 1 year of experience or Associate’s degree in an approved biotechnology program and 0 to 2 years experience.

 In employment, as in education, Case Western Reserve University is committed to Equal Opportunity and Diversity.
 Women, veterans, members of underrepresented minority groups, and individuals with disabilities are encouraged to apply.